 From India, Bangalore

-I'm trying to looking at it differently.
-Keeping aside her unruly (if I can call it so) behaviour, what's wrong if you include all names and send those mails without any omission.
-Probably this kind of unwanted incident wouldn;t have been arisen, I believe.
-What if the exclusions change their minds and subsequently willing to join, is't permissible or not ?
-Prevention is better than cure ?
-It's only 3 months now for you since you joined.
+I'm trying to look at it differently.
+Keeping aside her unruly (if I can call it so) behavior, what's wrong if you include all names and send those emails without any omission.
+Probably this kind of unwanted incident wouldn't have arisen, I believe.
+What if the exclusions change their minds and subsequently are willing to join, isn't it permissible or not?
+Prevention is better than cure?
+It's only 3 months now since you joined.
 Try to gain tolerance.
 It's not advisable to pick quarrels with your colleagues at such an early period of your career.
 Let us first try not to give any room for others to find fault with us.
-It's better option isn't ?
-Don't look for like minded opinions but try to take all along to the extent possible.
+It's a better option, isn't it?
+Don't look for like-minded opinions but try to take all along to the extent possible.
 Reserve your strong reactions for a later date.
 It's good that you scheduled a one-on-one meeting with a view to thrash out differences.
 Better sense will prevail.

 From India, Bangalore